wjdenny/wjdenny.github.io/content/@2012qualiasoup_burden.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "The burden of proof"
+  - The burden of proof
-draft: false
+draft: true
 ---
 # The burden of proof